fluxtream/fluxtream-app/fluxtream-dev/src/main/webapp/doc/user-manual.md

 ## Create a developer account

-If you don’t already have an API account, please [apply for one](https://staging.fluxtream.org/dev).
+If you don’t already have an API account, please [apply for one](https://staging.fluxtream.org/dev/#/sign-up).

 ## Create app keys

 Once in the developer console, you will be able to create an app instance.
-Fluxtream will provide you with a `client_id` and `client_secret`.
+Fluxtream will provide you with a `client_id` and a `client_secret`.

 ## Request authorization from the user